senquevila/ClockAsService/README.md

 ## Notes
 - All alarms and events are persisted in the SQLite database.
-- Time values are in seconds.
+- Time values are in seconds and also provided in a human-readable format.